Bangladesh Garment Workers Block Roads In Fair Wage Protest

 Hasina's government set up a panel this year to set a new minimum wage.

-Faruque Hassan, the president of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA), said on Tuesday they would raise minimum wages from next month but without specifying by how much.
+Faruque Hassan, the president of the Bangladesh Garment Manufacturers and Exporters Association, said on Tuesday they would raise minimum wages from next month but without specifying by how much.

 Legal Disclaimer: